Program Coordinator: Sherry Serdikoff, Ph.D., BCBA-D, CP

 - Community psychology

 To complete the requirements for the Bachelor of Science in Behavior Analysis, students must complete 120 credit hours of general education core courses, required major courses, and major electives.
-Students should contact their Center for Academic Success (CAS) advisor, A2S advisor or their Behavior Analysis advisor to identify all current requirements for the degree and should be updated by students each semester to ensure students are on track for graduation.
-The Major Coursework Requirements and Plan of Study outlines the specific requirements for the major and provides a sample plan of study for students planning to complete the degree within four years.
+Students should contact their Center for Academic Success (CAS) advisor, A2S advisor or their Behavior Analysis advisor to identify all current requirements for the degree to ensure students are on track for graduation.

 - Behavior Analysis Grid or Map indicates courses required to complete degree